sml156/when_pigs_fly/README.md

 PiHole Whitelist & Blacklist

 Note:
-I made this whitelist for me, anyone reading this should make their own based on their browsing habbits.
+I made this Blaclist and whitelist for me, anyone reading this should make their own based on their browsing habbits.
 Your welcome to use it but you really should make your own.

-# Update addlists
+# Update addlists From firebog
+sudo -s

 sudo wget -qO - https://v.firebog.net/hosts/lists.php?type=tick | sudo tee /etc/pihole/adlists.list

-# Update blacklists and gravity
+# Update blacklists that I added
-sudo -s

 sudo curl -sS https://raw.githubusercontent.com/sml156/when_pigs_fly/master/blacklist.txt > /etc/pihole/blacklist.txt

-# Update whitelists and gravity
+# Update whitelists that I added and gravity
-sudo -s

 sudo curl -sS https://raw.githubusercontent.com/sml156/when_pigs_fly/master/whitelist.txt > /etc/pihole/whitelist.txt && pihole -g